chr1shr/vdropimpact/README.md

   GitHub](http://github.com/chr1shr/utils-gp).

 - The utils-gp repository requires [libpng](http://www.libpng.org/pub/png/) for making for full functionality, but this dependency can be omitted.
-To make movies of the simulation output [FFmpeg](https://ffmpeg.org) is needed.

 By default the code assumes that the **vdropimpact**, **tgmg**, **utils-gp** repositories are placed in the same parent directory.